apache/beam/playground/load_your_code.md

   # Contains information about pipeline options of the Beam example/test/kata.
 Optional.
   pipeline_options: "--name1 value1 --name2 value2"
   # The line number to scroll to when the snippet is loaded.
   # Note that lines of the metadata block are cut so line numbers after it are shifted.
-Required.
+  # Optional, defaults to 1 (the first line).
   context_line: 1
   # Categories this example is included into.
 Non-existent categories will be created.
   # Optional, defaults to no categories making the example unlisted.